cbalan/react-flask-todo-app/README.md

      - Task - representation of one task item

 ## Outstanding items
- - add tests to describe the main functionalities
  - task sort is not natural.
 On drag and drop, only source and destination positions are swapped.
  In order to support a natural sort, all items in between must shifted.
 This might be a good reason to refactor tasks update api to accept multiple tasks updates